yuyaohshimo/ng-daterangepicker/README.md

 ## E2E Test

-We can use E2E test using protractor.
+We can do E2E test using protractor.

 ```
 $ npm run update-webdriver